Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Lower rates of incarceration and reliance on social services

-These wide-ranging impacts underscore the critical importance of prioritizing early childhood education as a foundation for individual and societal success.
+These broad-based impacts highlight the importance of early childhood education for individual and social success.

 Challenges and Considerations